gebob19/gebob19.github.io/_posts/2021-07-02-natural-gradient.md

 Next, we make the losses work for batch input using `vmap`

+<script src="https://gist.github.com/gebob19/c2ad9cf658c9fb4a2377614c7dbf8a80.js"></script>

+Single example -> batch data with a single line!
 So clean! :D

-<script src="https://gist.github.com/gebob19/c2ad9cf658c9fb4a2377614c7dbf8a80.js"></script>

-To get a general feel for JAX, we first define a normal gradient step function (we use `@jit` to compile the function which makes it run really fast)
+To get a general feel for JAX, we first define a normal gradient step function (we use `@jit` to compile the function which makes it run fast)

 <script src="https://gist.github.com/gebob19/d519682cfe29a73f71cdecfc3eb2566b.js"></script>